janek109/endomondo/README.md

 ### With this software you can:

-Migrate date form Date to Date form Endomondo to Strava You should use that options because Strava api have limits:
+Migrate workouts form date to date form Endomondo to Strava

+You should use that options because Strava api have limits:

 #### 100 requests every 15 minutes, 1000 daily